Mari6814/mdgachasim/README.md

 In order to run a simulation, you have to verbalise the problem first.
 For a gacha simulator, the problem is a list of cards you still need.
-All card specifications are accessible directly via the singleton instance `db` of type `Database` in the package `mdgachasim.data`.
+All card specifications are accessible directly via the singleton instance `db` of type `Database` in the module `mdgachasim.data`.
 The database's singleton has the member `cards` which is a dictionary, mapping the exact card name to an instance of `mdgachasim.card.Card`.